Data Governance Analyst

 The Government of Alberta is committed to a diverse and inclusive public service that reflects the population we serve to best meet the needs of Albertans.
 Consider joining a team where diversity, inclusion and innovation are valued and supported.
 For more information on diversity and inclusion, please visit: https://www.alberta.ca/diversity-inclusion-policy.aspx.

 The Data Access and Information Privacy Branch is responsible for data standards, governance, and privacy within Alberta’s heath care system.
-This include ensuring that data driven decisions are supported by robust governance, privacy standards, and stakeholder collaboration.
+This includes ensuring that data driven decisions are supported by robust governance, privacy standards, and stakeholder collaboration.
 This helps to facilitate enhanced data access, collaboration, reduction in data duplication and innovation to ensure effective and efficient services across the government and health ecosystem to provide better services to Albertans.

 Role Responsibilities